navmann99/credit_card_analysis/README.md

 * Were there any data privacy, bias or fairness issues with the data?
 * How did you overcome any legal or societal issues?

-## Dashboard Design (optional)

-* Feel free to delete this section if this is a data visualisation only (unit 1 or 2) project submission.
-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
-* Later, during project development, you may revisit your dashboard plan to update a feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later you used another plot type).
-* How were data insights communicated to technical and non-technical audiences?
-* Explain how the dashboard was designed to communicate complex data insights to different audiences.

 ## Unfixed Bugs